 In the environment, a number of things can influence a pesticide’s potential to move toward and contaminate groundwater.
 This includes characteristics of both the soil and the pesticide, as well as water movement in soil, and soil surface disturbances (crop agriculture, insect or animal activity, landscaping, etc.).

 Characteristics that determine soil sensitivity include: sorption (driven by clay and organic matter content), permeability, and water table features.
 For example:

 Physical and chemical properties of the pesticide can also influence its potential for movement through soil.
-Some of these factors include pesticide persistence (half-life) in different settings, solubility in water, sorption potential (Koc), and its ability to become a vapor (vapor pressure), among other things.
+Some of these factors include pesticide persistence (half-life) in different settings, solubility in water, sorption potential (Koc) (binding affinity), and its ability to become a vapor (vapor pressure), among other things.

 The GUS or Groundwater Ubiquity Score is an experimentally calculated value that relates pesticide half-life and Koc (from laboratory data).
 The GUS may be used to rank pesticides for their potential to move toward groundwater.
 GUS = log10 (half-life) x [4 - log10 (Koc)].